 Standards for Post-Conviction DNA Analysis Cases

-Every state except for Massachusetts and Oklahoma has a law on the books that sets out the standard for DNA analysis requests after conviction.
+State laws set out the standard for DNA analysis requests after conviction.
 The federal government also has a statute that covers DNA testing for inmates: 18 U.S.C.
 Section 3600.
 Judges use the standards contained in these laws to determine whether the evidence will have enough of an impact on the previous determination of guilt to justify reopening proceedings in the case.

 The specific standard that an applicant must meet varies from state to state.
 In general, most states require a showing of conclusive proof that the new DNA evidence would have altered the result of the first trial, but the exact standard will differ among jurisdictions.
 The differences between the standards are often subtle, but can have a huge impact on the outcome of an application to reopen a case for genetic analysis.